netgen/ezplatform-site-api/docs/introduction/index.rst

 Objects
 ~~~~~~~

-Site API has it's own set of entities and values, similar but different from their counterparts in
+Site API comes with it's own set of entities and values.
+These are similar, but still different from
-Repository API.
-Having a layer that is dedicated for building websites enables us to take an extra
+their counterparts in eZ Platform's Repository API.
+Having a layer that is dedicated for building
-step and do things you would not typically want to do in Repository API:
+websites enables us to take an extra step and do things you would not typically want to do in
+Repository API:

 - ``Content``

   The first difference from Repository Content is that it exist it a single translation only,
   meaning it contains the fields for only one translation.
 That will always be the translation to be
   rendered on the siteaccess.
 You won't need to choose the field in the correct translation,
   manually or through some kind of helper service.
-There is only one translation - the correct one.
+There is only one translation: the correct one.

   Fields are actually lazy-loaded, which means they are loaded only if accessed.
 This voids the
   need to have separate, light version of Content (ContentInfo in Repository API).